tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ### Parting words
 I hope you have enjoyed this post as much as I did creating it!
 Feel free to share and discuss, send me an email or a Twitter DM for any suggestions, insights or corrections.

-If you indeed try to use this setup exlusively, you *might* need an afternoon or so of tinkering, but it's up to you to decide if it's worth your time.
+If you indeed decide to use this setup exlusively, you *might* need an afternoon or so of tinkering, but it's up to you to decide if it's worth your time.
 For me, personally, it's both fun and provides immense utility, make of that what you will.

 Finally, if you want to try some more advanced stuff, feel free to check out [ale](https://github.com/w0rp/ale) as an "ascynchronous lint engine" to provide on-the-fly syntax checking, warnings about semantic erros and other goodies, [vim-delve](https://github.com/sebdah/vim-delve) to tie delve support into vim for debugging your Go application as well as any of the numerous plugins that provide snippet support.